hallowelt/bluespice-deploy/README.md

 ## Automated Update
-To test the automatedupdate, please change Command in [docker.compose.helper-service.yml](https://github.com/hallowelt/bluespice-deploy/blob/c89de5f0a4185af5b9a34aa388b22038b762ebaa/compose/docker-compose.helper-service.yml#L42)
-Please see https://github.com/hallowelt/docker-bluespice-helper and [official uppgrade Documention](https://en.wiki5.bluespice.com/wiki/Setup:Installation_Guide/Update_from_4.5_to_5.1) for more information.
+To run the automated update use `./bluespice-deploy up -d --profile=upgrade` Please see https://github.com/hallowelt/docker-bluespice-helper and [official uppgrade Documention](https://en.wiki5.bluespice.com/wiki/Setup:Installation_Guide/Update_from_4.5_to_5.1) for more information.